Risk Bounds for Learning Multiple Components with Permutation-Invariant Losses: Abstract

 \section{Abstract}

 This paper proposes a simple approach to derive efficient error bounds for learning multiple components with sparsity-inducing regularization.
-Indeed, we show that for such regularization schemes, known decompositions of the Rademacher complexity over the components can be used in a more efficient manner to result in tighter bounds without too much effort.
+We show that for such regularization schemes, known decompositions of the Rademacher complexity over the components can be used in a more efficient manner to result in tighter bounds without too much effort.
 We give examples of application to switching regression and center-based clustering/vector quantization.
 Then, the complete workflow is illustrated on the problem of subspace clustering, for which decomposition results were not previously available.
-For all these problems, the proposed approach yields risk bounds with mild dependencies on the number of components and completely removes this dependency for nonconvex regularization schemes that could not be handled by previous methods.
+For all these problems, the proposed approach yields risk bounds with mild dependencies on the number of components and completely removes this dependence for nonconvex regularization schemes that could not be handled by previous methods.

-\section{Introduction}
+\section{INTRODUCTION}

 This paper focuses on learning problems involving multiple components.
 A good example is vector quantization (or center-based clustering), in which one is interested in estimating a model (or codebook) made of a finite number of components (or codepoints) that can well approximate the observations of a random variable.
 Other examples include subspace clustering, where the data points are approximated by a collection of subspaces rather than codepoints, and switching regression, that works similarly but with random input--output pairs and components that are functions approximating the output given the input.
-In this paper, we propose a unified approach to derive generalization error bounds for all these problems which yields bounds with a mild dependency on the number of components for classes of interdependent components.
+In this paper, we propose a unified approach to derive generalization error bounds for all these problems which yields bounds with a mild dependence on the number of components for classes of interdependent components.
+While generalization might not be the primary goal in these problems, such error bounds can lead to model selection strategies and have been the subject of many studies, see, e.g., \cite{Bartlett98b,Biau08,Lauer18} and references therein.